Introduction: Peter White is one of only a handful of Bedford County gunsmiths who made rifles in the flintlock era that have survived.

 1806: In 1806, Peter White placed a recurring advertisement in the "Bedford Gazette" newspaper that ran from July 7, 1806 through at least January, 1807.
 It states, "WANTED IMMEDIATELY A GOOD, sober, industrious Journeyman Gunsmith, to whom will be paid five pounds per month, and found; and employment as long as he wishes to stay.
 Also will be taken, as an apprentice to the above business, a smart active lad, from fourteen to sixteen years of age The terms will be in proportion to the age and ability of the youth.
 July 7, 1806 PETER WHITE".

-The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties" suggests that Moses Wright was an apprentice of Peter White, based on a rifle (pictured elsewhere on this website) that is signed Moses Wright on the barrel and P.W. on the lock.
+The 2001 Whisker & Yantz book suggests that Moses Wright was an apprentice of Peter White, based on a Pennsylvania long rifle that is signed Moses Wright on the barrel and P.W. on the lock.

 1807-1809: The 1807 Colerain Township assessment lists Peter White as a gunsmith, with a valuation of $30.00.
 He had the same valuation in 1808, and in 1809 he owed a tax of $0.15.

 1810: In the 1810 federal census of Colerain Township, Peter White is identified as the head of a household that had one male and one female in the 26 to 45 year age bracket, one male in the 10 to 16 year age bracket, and three males and two females in the under ten year age bracket.